VasileiosBouzas/MeshPolygonization/README.md

 * [CGAL v4.13](https://www.cgal.org/)
 * [RPly](http://w3.impa.br/~diego/software/rply/)

-The solvers needed for the optimization process are provided along with our implementation.
+The solver needed for the optimization process are provided along with our implementation.

 ## Structure
+This repository is structured as follows:
+* **MeshPolygonization**: Contains our implementation of Structure-aware Mesh Polygonization The results for each step of our methodology are exported in the following paths:
+  - /data: Here, you can place the meshes you wish to simplify in **.obj** format
+  - /outputs: Contains the results of our segmentation tecnhique.
+Basically, a .ply mesh enhanced with various properties (planarity,           chart etc.)
+  - /graphs: The structure graph for each processed model are exported here in .ply format
+  - /simplified: The final, simplified version for each processed model can be accessed through here
+* **meshes**: We provide some example meshes to test the implementation
+* **proj**: The project files from Visual Studio
+* **3rd_scip, 3rd_soplex, solver**: The solver for the optimization process, along with its dependencies.